Duchy12/Mercury-1.1-Klipper/README.md

 Toolhead LED: [WS2812B](https://www.aliexpress.com/item/32560280169.html)

 ## Notes
-My Driver_0 was DOA on my board which is why the A motor is in Driver_3
+Driver_0 was DOA on my board which is why the A motor is in Driver_3

 This backup is provided by [Klipper-Backup](https://github.com/Staubgeborener/klipper-backup).